FLUX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Flux Power Holdings, Inc. Investors With Substantial Losses Have Opportunity To ...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-05, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Flux Power Holdings, Inc. (“Flux” or“the Company”) (NASDAQ: FLUX) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Flux Power Holdings, Inc. ("Flux" or "the Company") (NASDAQ: FLUX ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Flux securities between November 11, 2022, and September 30, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/FLUX .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Flux securities between November 11, 2022, and September 30, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/FLUX .

 Case Details